-Through my travels through the diverse landscape of the all-strings-electric gene pool, there has been one common constant: the phenomenon of the universal quest what we call for good electric guitar tone.
+Through my travels through the diverse landscape of the all-strings-electric gene pool, there has been one common constant: the phenomenon of the universal quest for good electric guitar tone.

 I have shared the same tone-centric conversations with beginners, pros and even members of the general audience who are not even guitarists.
 Regardless of your level of musicianship, no-one can deny that we are all peers on this amazing journey of tonal discovery.
 When it comes to tone, anyone who plays electric guitar is your friend, advisor, mentor, therapist, guiding light.

 I remember in my teens I started out with a solid state electric guitar amp and a Fender Mustang later to be upgraded to a Gibson Marauder.
 The MXR Phase 90 was a heavenly essential and always traveled in the original box.
 That was it for a rig and accessories for quite a few years.
 I eventually upgraded to two amps, adding the mighty Fender Twin…and an assortment of pedals between them…some stereo and some just, well, pretty looking.
 Guitar tonal life was simple (read: ignorant) and therefore relatively blissful.
 Turning up louder or adding “more” seemed to be the solution for lack of clarity issues.